genomicepidemiology/SpanSeq/README.md

   -d {jaccard,szymkiewicz_simpson,cosine,kmer_inv,mash}, --distanceMethod {jaccard,szymkiewicz_simpson,cosine,kmer_inv,mash}
                         Method for calculating the distance between sequences by ccphylo -hd HOBOHM1_DISTANCE, --hobohm1_distance HOBOHM1_DISTANCE
                         Distance used for hobom1 algorithm to reduce the amount of sequence to be used for distance calculation.Only for --mode 'hobohm_reduce' and 'hobohm_split'.
 For example, if the value is 0.6, sequences with 0.6 identical to another sequences will not be considered for distance calculation.
+Notice that as higher this value, the most restrictive the clustering will be.
   -H, --memory_disk     Allocate distance matrix on the disk

 ```